AMA-CMFAI/LAMBDA/README.md

 cd LAMBDA
 ```

-Then, we recommend creating a [Conda](https://docs.conda.io/en/latest/) environment for this project and install the dependencies by following commands:
+Then, we recommend creating a [Conda](https://docs.conda.io/en/latest/) environment for this project and installing the dependencies by following the commands:
 ```bash
 conda create -n lambda python=3.10 conda activate lambda